-- Develop a new framework that can be applied by any national healthcare system that supports the production of national decarbonisation roadmaps to net zero emissions for healthcare, piloted in four European countries.
+Operation Zero will develop a new methodology that can be applied by any national or regional healthcare ministry that supports the production of a net-zero decarbonisation roadmap for their healthcare system, piloted in four European countries.

-Operation Zero is split into two work packages (WPs):
+Operation Zero is split into two key components:

-HCWH Europe will develop a framework that will guide/support national governments/health systems and other organisations in developing a roadmap for the decarbonisation of their own healthcare system, while supporting system resilience and improving health outcomes.
+HCWH Europe will develop a methodology that will guide national or regional health ministries, and other relevant organisations, in developing a roadmap for the decarbonisation of their own healthcare system, while supporting system resilience and improving health outcomes.

-We will partner with four national health ministries/health systems to pilot this framework, supporting participants to generate their own detailed climate footprint analysis and decarbonisation roadmaps.
-Through these pilots, we will gain valuable feedback into the practicalities and limitations of developing national and/or subnational decarbonisation roadmaps, and plans that will help to build a more robust framework and ultimately drive action.
+HCWH Europe will partner with four national or regional health ministries to pilot this methodology, supporting participants to generate their own detailed climate footprint analyses and decarbonisation roadmaps.
+Through these pilots, we will gain valuable feedback on the practicalities and limitations of developing national/regional decarbonisation roadmaps and plans that will help to build a more robust methodology and ultimately drive action.

 Call for partners

-HCWH Europe is now seeking expressions of interest from national health systems to join Operation Zero as pathfinder systems, who will take an active role in developing and piloting this new framework by creating national decarbonisation roadmaps for healthcare in their respective countries.
+HCWH Europe is now seeking four national or regional health ministries to join Operation Zero as pathfinder systems.
+These systems will take an active role in developing and piloting this new methodology by creating a net-zero decarbonisation roadmap for their healthcare system.
 You can find more information in terms of the benefits and commitment expected from these health systems in the resources below.

-If you are interested in joining Operation Zero as a pathfinder system, please submit an initial Expression of Interest to Scott Brady, Climate Programme Manager at HCWH Europe, by 23 December 2020.
+If you are interested in joining Operation Zero as a pathfinder system, please submit an Expression of Interest to Scott Brady, Climate Programme Manager at HCWH Europe.